socode-dev/blog-web-app/README.md

 ## 📜 License

 This project is open-source and licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.